 The preparation of the financial statements in conformity with the generally accepted accounting principles requires the management to make estimates and assumptions that affect the reported amounts of assets and liabilities, revenues and expenses and disclosure of contingent liabilities as on the date of the financial statements.
 Actual results could differ from those estimates.
 Management believes that the estimates used in the preparation of the financial statements are prudent and reasonable.
-Any revision in the accounting estimates is recognized prospectively.
+Any revision in the accounting estimates is recognized prospectively in the current year and future periods.